 9.1.5.2.2 SA mode: carrier-specific scaling factor for SSB, CSI-RS-based L3 measurements and RSSI and channel occupancy measurements performed within gaps

-When one or more measurement objects are monitored within measurement gaps, the carrier specific scaling factor for a target measurement object with index i is designated as CSSFwithin_gap,i and is derived as described in this clause.If measurement object i refers to a long-periodicity measurement which is any of:
+When one or more measurement objects are monitored within measurement gaps, the carrier specific scaling factor for a target measurement object with index i is designated as CSSFwithin_gap,i and is derived as described in this clause.

+If UE capable of [multiple independent and concurrent gaps] is configured with [concurrent gaps], the carrier specific scaling factor is calculated separately for each gap pattern, [provided that the association between measurement objects and gap pattern is configured by network.
+Only the measurement objects associated to the same measurement gap pattern are counted when deriving CSSFwithin_gap,I for a target measurement object with index i.].
+In case of collision between concurrent measurement gaps, some measurement gap occasions may be dropped according to clause [9.1.2B.x].
+The dropped gap occasions will not be used in deriving CSSFwithin_gap,i.

+Editor’s note: FFS whether to remove [ ] or revise the sentence in [ ] after RAN2 concludes the implementation on RRC association.

+If measurement object i refers to a long-periodicity measurement which is any of:

 - an E-UTRA RSTD measurement with periodicity Tprs>160ms or with periodicity Tprs=160ms but prs-MutingInfo-r9 is configured, or